Wang Laboratories: Decline and fall

 Miller announced in December 1989 that the company would start to embrace established software standards rather than use traditional proprietary designs.
 An Wang died in March 1990, and Miller took on the additional posts of chairman and CEO.
-The company underwent massive restructuring and eliminated its bank debt in August 1990, but it still ended the year with a record net loss.
+The company underwent massive restructuring and layoffs and eliminated its bank debt in August 1990, but it still ended the year with a record net loss.